Rome Point Seals

 When are the seals at Rome Point?

-The Harbor seals of Rome Point begin their travel to Narragansett Bay from their winter habitats in the Gulf of Maine and possibly Eastern Massachusetts or Maritime Canada in September.
+The Harbor seals of Rome Point begin their travel to Narragansett Bay from their summer habitats in the Gulf of Maine and possibly Eastern Massachusetts or Maritime Canada in September.
 20 to 60 seals have usually arrived by Thanksgiving.
 Between 50 to 80 seals are often hauled out on good days from mid-December to New Years Day.
 Early January brings the arrival of younger members of the seal herd.
 Over 100 seals may frequently be observed on the rocks between Rome Point and Fox Island from early March through mid-April.
 The number of seals hauling out at Rome Point begins to decline in April.
 By the second week of May, almost all of the seals have returned to their summer habitats.

 The number of seals at Rome Point varies greatly over the course of each day, as well as from day-to-day.
-The weather, wind speed and direction, and the tides are the major factors which affect the number of seals present at any given time.
+Weather, wind speed and direction, and the tides are the factors which affect the number of seals present at any given time.
 Unfortunately, any human activity which disturbs the seals can also dictate seal behavior, especially on nice days when the weather is suitable for boating activity.
 Boats or kayaks will sometimes chase the seals away; when this happens, the seals may not return for many hours.
-Some tips on how to pick a good seal watching day and time of day are listed below; if you follow these guidelines your chances of observing a large number of seals at Rome Point will be greatly enhanced.
+Tips on how to pick a good seal watching day and time of day are listed below; if you follow these guidelines your chances of observing a large number of seals at Rome Point will be greatly enhanced.

 Weather and Wind